kagaries-edition/kagaries-edition-public/README.md

 This is not meant to be fair, but also not so unfair its not fun (except extreme), create an [issue](https://github.com/archerv123456/minecraft-kaizo-editon-public/issues) if you want to give a suggestion if you want something to be more balenced.

-If you need info on any of the new recipes or changes, they will be located in the [wiki](https://github.com/archerv123456/minecraft-kaizo-editon-public/wiki) when it is done
+If you need info on any of the new recipes or changes, they will be located in the [wiki](https://github.com/archerv123456/minecraft-kaizo-editon-public/wiki) when it is done.

-When setting up a server, make sure that hardcore is true, you can leave it false, but this is meant to be played on hardcore
+When setting up a server, make sure that hardcore is true, you can leave it false, but this is meant to be played on hardcore.

 # Installation